From the flames of Destruction, A new Beginning rises...

 Comm Links: Linkpearls are used just like in FFXI, you also stay in contact with NPC organisations with whom your character is signed linkpearls ones given you by their representatives.

 Continuing Is Painful: Zig zagged.
 Being knocked out leaves you with two options: return to your home point/start of the dungeon or wait for another player to revive you.
 Being revived lowers all your battle related stats by 15% (Weakness) for a bit but gets you right back into the action.
 Returning to your home point or the dungeon's entrance does not leave you with any penalties other than the damage to your equipment and possibly wasted time, but you must travel back to where you were before you were defeated.
 In the case of dungeons, returning to start while your party is fighting a boss will leave you locked out of the boss room until the fight is finished, whether by death of the boss or the rest of the party in the room being defeated.
-However, if you're knocked out again while under the Weakness status, getting revived again puts you under the Brink of Death status, which lowers your battle states by a whopping 30%.
+However, if you're knocked out again while under the Weakness status, getting revived again puts you under the Brink of Death status, which lowers your battle stats by a whopping 30%.

 Played straight with dungeons and trials where a total party wipe has the boss fully recover its HP.